-This award, sponsored by Kurdish Political Studies Program at the University of Central Florida, recognizes the best article in Kurdish Political Studies by a rising scholar during the previous calendar year.
-In this year’s competition, social science and humanities articles published in English language peer-reviewed journals in 2019 were considered.
-The winning articles are awarded $400 each.
-The selection committee was composed of Ozlem Goner (City University of New York), Güneş Murat Tezcür (University of Central Florida), and Metin Yüksel (Hacettepe University).
+This award, sponsored by Kurdish Political Studies Program at the University of Central Florida, recognizes the best article in Kurdish Studies by a rising scholar during the previous calendar year.
+In this year’s competition, social science and humanities articles published in English language peer-reviewed journals in 2020 were considered.
+The winning article is awarded $500.
+The selection committee was composed of Ceren Belge (Concordia University), Ozlem Goner (City University of New York), and Güneş Murat Tezcür (University of Central Florida).

-The committee has found these two articles equally worthy of the award.
+The committee has unanimously found the following article worthy of the award.

 Fırat Bozçalı (2020).
 Probabilistic borderwork: Oil smuggling, nonillegality, and techno‐legal politics in the Kurdish borderlands of Turkey.
 American Ethnologist, 47(1), 72-85.